Gin rummy: Knocking

 The knocking player can never lay off their deadwood into the defending player's melds.

-Gin

-A player who can form melds using all 10 of their cards may choose to go Gin and end the round immediately.
-Doing so awards a bonus (typically 25 points) plus the defending player's deadwood count; that player is not allowed to lay off any cards.
-A player holding a gin hand may also choose to continue the round instead of revealing it, in hopes of attaining an 11-card Big Gin hand (see below).
+A player who goes Gin (i.e. has no deadwood) gets a bonus (typically 25 points).

 Big Gin

+A player holding a Gin hand may also choose to continue the round instead of revealing it, in hopes of attaining an 11-card Big Gin hand as follows.

 If a player draws or takes a card that can be used to form melds with the 10 cards already held, the player declares Big Gin and the hand ends.
 That player scores a Big Gin bonus (typically 31 points) plus the defending player's deadwood count; that player may not lay off any cards.

 Scoring

 Aces are scored at 1 point, face cards at 10, and all other cards are scored at their numerical values.
 The number of points awarded for bonuses may vary from region to region.
-No matter what the bonus amounts are, points are scored in Gin for the following: